United Tech faces growth challenges as Sikorsky divestment nears

-(Reuters) - As United Technologies Corp (UTX.N) nears a decision on how it will divest its Sikorsky helicopter division, the U.S. conglomerate faces challenges to its financial outlook that may limit the lift to its stock in the near term.
+July 9 (Reuters) - As United Technologies Corp nears a decision on how it will divest its Sikorsky helicopter division, the U.S. conglomerate faces challenges to its financial outlook that may limit the lift to its stock in the near term.

 UTC shares have declined 5 percent this year, hurt by the global economic jitters that have spooked shareholders of many multinational manufacturers, investors and analysts said on Thursday.
 Stock market upheaval in China and stalled sales at some of its businesses also darken the horizon.